MCOs → MCO Coverage

 Michigan:

-Since 2020, the Michigan Department of Health and Human Services (MDHHS) has partnered with two CDC-recognized organizations, National Kidney Foundation of Michigan (NKFM) and Beaumont Health, to engage Medicaid MCOs in a National DPP lifestyle change program pilot.
-Michigan is using this pilot to understand what is needed to sustainably offer the National DPP lifestyle change program to Medicaid beneficiaries throughout the state.
+From 2020-2023, the Michigan Department of Health and Human Services (MDHHS) partnered with two CDC-recognized organizations, National Kidney Foundation of Michigan (NKFM) and Corewell (formerly Beaumont) Health, to engage Medicaid MCOs in a National DPP lifestyle change program pilot.
+Michigan used this pilot to understand what was needed to sustainably offer the National DPP lifestyle change program to Medicaid beneficiaries throughout the state.

-MDHHS is using 1815 funds for the pilot, which are not sent directly to the MCOs.
-Instead, Michigan contracts directly with the CDC-recognized organizations to reimburse for delivery of the program.
-The 1815 funds support up to $1,000 per participant and covers delivery of the National DPP lifestyle change program and program supports to address social determinants of health.
-At least one MCO is providing in-kind support in the form of staffing and outreach, as well as program resources for members.
+MDHHS used previously available 1815 funds for the pilot, which were not sent directly to the MCOs.
+Instead, Michigan contracted directly with the CDC-recognized organizations to reimburse for delivery of the program.
+The 1815 funds reimbursed up to $1,000 per participant and covered delivery of the National DPP lifestyle change program and program supports to address social determinants of health.
+At least one MCO provided in-kind support in the form of staffing and outreach, as well as program resources for members.

-As part of the 1815 requirement, each CDC-recognized organization funded through Michigan’s value-based model is required to submit per-participant program costs.
-MDHHS also collects evaluation data, including targets for enrollment, attendance, and weight loss.
+As part of the 1815 requirement, each CDC-recognized organization funded through Michigan’s value-based model was required to submit per-participant program costs.
+MDHHS also collected evaluation data, including targets for enrollment, attendance, and weight loss.
 MDHHS modeled these requirements after the current CDC recognition standards.
-MDHHS set up a timeline for evaluation throughout the contract year and established a process for working with programs that are not meeting standards.
-This process creates a realistic model for pay-for-performance that builds capacity for CDC-recognized organizations.
+MDHHS set up a timeline for evaluation throughout the pilot and established a process for working with programs that were not meeting standards.
+This process created a realistic model for pay-for-performance that built capacity for CDC-recognized organizations.

-The public health emergency related to COVID-19 impacted the implementation of this pilot, as one of the two participating CDC-recognized organizations is a large health system.
-MDHHS has brought many stakeholders together to discuss these barriers and offer solutions to enrolling more participants.
-These strategies are currently under consideration.
+The public health emergency related to COVID-19 impacted the implementation of the pilot.
+MDHHS brought many partners together to discuss these barriers and offer solutions to enrolling more participants.

-For more information about Michigan’s state-supported MCO pilot, see Michigan’s State Story of Medicaid Coverage.
+For more information about Michigan’s state-supported MCO pilot and Medicaid coverage of the MiDPP, see Michigan’s State Story of Medicaid Coverage.

 1915(b) Waivers